cybertec-postgresql/pgwatch2/docs/security.rst

 Some points on security:

-* No noticable impact for the monitored DB is expected with the default settings.
-For some metrics though can happen that the metric reading query (notably "stat_statements") takes some milliseconds, which might be more than an average application query.
-At any time only 2 metric fetching queries are running in parallel on the monitored DBs, with 5s per default "statement timeout", except for the "bloat" metrics where it is 15min.

 * Starting from v1.3.0 there's a non-root Docker version available (suitable for OpenShift)

 * The administrative Web UI doesn't have by default any security.
 Configurable via env. variables.